 - If you are concerned about the Organic’ness of your fruits and vegetables, then save money by sticking to the Dirty Dozen/Clean Fifteen list.

-- Stir fries are cheap, quick and easy and you can bulk them up with a side of rice or extra cabbage.
+- Stir fries and noodle dishes are cheap, quick and easy and you can bulk them up with extra carrots and cabbage.

 - Make your own french fries.
 Peel and slice potatoes, sprinkle with salt and bake for 20-25 minutes until crispy.
 To speed things along, you can par boil the fries and freeze so that you have your own ‘just pop in the oven’ homemade french fries.